-Heading along the Great Glen towards Fort William gives another option for the day tripper, to either continue driving the Road to the Isles, all the way to where it ends in Mallaig, or to leave their vehicle (or depart the bus) at Fort William, and join the “Harry Potter train.”
-This route is one of the finest in Scotland, and the train journey has been voted the best in the world on more than one occasion.
-Both road and rail cross iconic landscapes, with soaring peaks, deep dark lochs, majestic forests, sudden bays and islands, close up views of the wildlife, and a wealth of heritage and culture.
-Mallaig is an excellent place to pause and find some food, before the return journey.
+Heading along the Great Glen towards Fort William gives you some day trip options.
+Do you continue driving the Road to the Isles (formally known as the A830) all the way to where it ends in Mallaig, or do you leave your vehicle at Fort William to join the iconic Harry Potter train?
+The train journey has been voted the best in the world on more than one occasion.
+No matter which one you go for, both road and rail cross iconic landscapes, with soaring peaks, dark lochs, majestic forests, sudden bays and islands, close-up views of wildlife, and a wealth of heritage and culture.
+Mallaig is an excellent place to pause and find some food before the return journey.